Shafir: History

-Shafir was founded on 15 August 1949 by immigrants from Hungary and Czechoslovakia and was built on land that had belonged to the Palestinian village of al-Sawafir al-Sharqiyya, which had been depopulated during the 1948 Arab–Israeli War.
+Shafir was founded on 15 August 1949 by immigrants from Hungary and Czechoslovakia, and was built on the land of the former Palestinian village of al-Sawafir al-Sharqiyya, which had been depopulated during the 1948 Arab–Israeli War.
 It was named after the Biblical city of Shafir that is mentioned in the Book of Micah 1:11, which also means "good and beautiful".
-Today Shafir is made up of a mixture of Czechs, Slovaks, Hungarians, and Persians.
+Today Shafir is made up of a Jewish settlers from Czechia, Slovakia, Hungary, and Iran.